m3hransh/similar_document_finder/README.md

   query           Search files on the google.

 ```
 If the result is the same, you are good to use other commands.
 There are some code samples in the folder code-samples of the project.
-By the following command you can find most similar pairs in the folder:
+By the following command, you can find the most similar pairs in the folder:
 ### example 1
 ``` bash
 $ docsim check-dir  code-samples